 Help save the S.S.
 United States

-The S.S.
-United States is a one of a kind piece of
+and a one of a kind piece of American history.
+The ship holds the

 Mona Lisa because of its speed and reliability.

 For this reason the ship is very stable.
 She floats like a top.(*)

 It represents our collective work as a nation.
 And I believe that's worth saving.

 Deck Plans of